juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Configurations of realms are used in _threshold_-based operations.
 A _threshold_ is a definition of how many realms must participate for a secret to be recovered.
 Configuring a $"threshold" < n$ allows increased availability of secrets when using a configuration with a larger size since not all realms are required to be operational or in agreement for the operation to succeed.

 == Realms <Realms>
 A _Realm_ is a service capable of storing a distributed share of a user's secret.
-The following sections describe the two types of realms that we have implemented and the _trust boundaries_ associated with each type.
+This section describe the two types of realms that we have implemented and the _trust boundaries_ associated with each type.

 A _Realm_ is defined by the following information: